ambirdsall/bday-2022/index.md

 ## FAQ
 ##### *How do you play knockout?*
 Don't worry, just scroll down to see [the rules](#rules-of-knockout).

+##### *What if the weather is awful?*
+We sort of prepared for that!
+Alberta park's courts are under a roof, so rain won't spoil the fun.
+If it's really chilly, we won't be offended if your attendance is a game-time decision.

 ##### *I want to play but my basketball skills make Mr Magoo look like Shaq, is that a problem?*
 Not at all!
 The goal here is "casual, fun game", not "cutthroat competition", and you will not be alone.